Development Memo

 -

-- Template strings enable automatic translation and localization
+Why This Matters - Template strings enable automatic translation and localization

 - They maintain consistent messaging across the application